ebzzry/ebzzry.github.io/src/en/reflections.md

 in chronological order.

-- While the intrepid ones are braving the storms with courage and triumph, the cowards are basking in the shores of submission and conformity.<br>
+- While the intrepids are braving the storms with courage and triumph, the cowards are basking in the shores of submission and conformity.<br>